automoto/devlog/README.md

 ### Eng Log
-*The engineering log to reflect and capture your thoughts.*
+*The engineering log to reflect and capture your thoughts, progress and TODOs.*